m0xai/js-todo-app/README.md

 ## Features

 - Dark/Light mode
+- Bundled with **Webpack 5**
+- Build with Halfmoon CSS Framework
 - All to-dos stored at Google Firebase Hosting
-- One click login with Google
+- One click login with Google Accounts
 - 8 color to attach on to-dos items
 - Show to-dos to their due (Today, Morning, This Week, This Month or Later)
 - Create folder to organize items